single-cell-data/mams/specification.md

 **Notes and considerations for implementation:** This field may often be the same as another field or a combination of other fields such as analyte or species.

-# Observation Graph (OGR) class
+# Observation Graph (ONG) class

-**General description:** TODO.
+**General description:** Observation Neighborhood Graphs (i.e. adjacency matrices) can be used to store the correlation, similarity, or distance between pairs of observations.
+These measurements are often used by graph-based clustering and visualization tools.

 **Field:** edge_metric
 **Value:** Character string
-**Description:** Name of the distance or similarity metric used to create the edges.
+**Description:** Name of the distance or similarity metric used to create the edges between observations.

 **Field:** metric_type
 **Value:** Character string.
 One of “distance” or “similarity”.
 **Description:** “distance” indicates that smaller values denote more relatedness between observations (e.g. euclidean distance) while “similarity” indicates that larger values denote more relatedness between observations (e.g. Pearson correlation).

+# Feature Graph (FNG) class
+**General description:** Feature neighborhood graphs (i.e. adjacency matrices) can be used to store the correlation, similarity, or distance between pairs of features.
+These measurements are often used by graph-based clustering and visualization tools.

+**Field:** edge_metric
+**Value:** Character string
+**Description:** Name of the distance or similarity metric used to create the edges between features.

+**Field:** metric_type
+**Value:** Character string.
+One of “distance” or “similarity”.
+**Description:** “distance” indicates that smaller values denote more relatedness between features (e.g. euclidean distance) while “similarity” indicates that larger values denote more relatedness between observations (e.g. Pearson correlation).

-# Provenance (LOG) class
+# LOG class

-**General description:** These fields are used to capture information about the tool, software package, version, functions, and parameters used to create the various FOMs, annotations, and graphs.
+**General description:** These fields are used to capture provenance about the tool, software package, version, functions, and parameters used to create the various FOMs, annotations, and graphs.

 **Field:** record_package_name
 **Value:** Character string